 A Privileged session manager is one of several equivalent terms that refers to a privileged access management system.
 This particular variant is somewhat limiting, because it focuses on the launching and recording of login sessions to privileged accounts, ignoring password randomization, access controls, approval workflows, service account password management, application-to-application password management and many other important features.

-Hitachi ID Privileged Access Manager can be configured to record screen, keyboard and other data while users are connected to privileged accounts.
+Where Hitachi ID Privileged Access Manager launches a user's login session, it can be configured to record screen, keyboard and other data while users are connected to privileged accounts.
 The recording may be of just the window launched to connect a user to a privileged account or of the user's entire desktop.

 The session recording system is tamper resistant -- if users attempt to interrupt recording, their login sessions to privileged accounts are disconnected and an alarm is raised.